Resource dependent branching processes and the envelope of societies: Particular policies

-{\it Interpretation and properties.} The policy of the wf-society is to support always the weakest.
+The policy of the w.f.-society is to support always the weakest.
 In that respect it comes close to the ideas of socialism and communism.
 In each generation, individuals are ordered according to their resource claims, and these order statistics are highly dependent of each other.